nofurtherinformation/alasql/README.md

 ##### IgnorePlugin

-Ideal when you want to control which modules you want to import.
+Ideal when you want to control which modules you want to import, you can use Webpack's [IgnorePlugin](https://webpack.js.org/plugins/ignore-plugin/).

 ```js
 var IgnorePlugin =  require("webpack").IgnorePlugin;